Buyer's Guide — 2026

 The Best PMS for Boutique Hotels in 2026

 The best Property Management System (PMS) for boutique hotels in 2026 depends on the property's size, country, fiscal regime and feature priorities.
-Mews was named #1 PMS by HotelTechAwards for the third consecutive year.
-Cloudbeds wins on bundled distribution.
-Amenitiz leads in Europe for 3–30 room properties.
-Little Hotelier excels at fast setup.
-BESA OS is the only choice for hotels in Albania and the Balkans that need integrated fiscal compliance.
+Automation-first international platforms win on workflow polish and large integration marketplaces.
+All-in-one international bundles win on having distribution and payments in one subscription.
+BESA OS is the only choice for hotels in Albania and the Balkans that need integrated fiscal compliance, accounting and POS in one native platform.

 Quick recommendation by use case

-• Boutique hotel in Albania or the Balkans: BESA OS — only system with native Albanian fiscal compliance
+• Boutique hotel in Albania or the Balkans: BESA OS — the only system with native Albanian fiscal compliance, accounting and POS built in

-• Small property migrating from spreadsheets, fast setup: Little Hotelier
+• Small property migrating from spreadsheets: a lightweight PMS with fast setup

-• Hotel chain wanting custom app stack: Apaleo
+• Hotel chain wanting a custom app stack: an API-first platform with an app marketplace

 Definition